n-mounier/bGWAS/README.md

     ## The conventional GWAS used as input the object: "GWAS".
     ##    SNPID column, ok - ALT column, ok - REF column, ok - BETA column, ok - SE column, ok
     ## Posterior effects will be rescaled using BETA and SE.
-    ## The analysis will be run in the folder: "/Users/nmounier/Documents/SGG/Temp".
+    ## The analysis will be run in the folder: "/Users/nmounier/Documents/SGG/Projects/Packaging/bGWAS/doc".
     ## The p-value threshold used for selecting MR instruments is: 1e-06.
     ## The minimum number instruments required for each trait is: 3.
     ## The distance used for pruning MR instruments is: 500Kb.
     ## Distance-based pruning will be used for MR instruments.
     ## No shrinkage applied before performing MR.
     ## The p-value threshold used for stepwise selection is 0.05.
+    ## Using MR_shrinkage as default for prior_shrinkage:
     ## No shrinkage applied before performing calculating the prior.
+    ## The p-value threshold used for stepwise selection is 0.05.
     ## Significant SNPs will be identified according to p-value.
 The threshold used is :5e-08.
     ## The distance used for pruning results is: 500Kb.
     ## Distance-based pruning will be used for results.